content-left-bg.png

 Image 1 – Early childhood grants management framework

-3. Governance and accountability
+4. Governance and accountability

-4. Applicant and recipient rights and responsibilities
+5. Applicant and recipient rights and responsibilities

-• be treated with respect and courtesy;
+• be treated with respect and courtesy

 • be informed of the conduct expected of them.

-5. Risk identification and management
+6. Risk identification and management

 Risk identification, assessment and management are fundamental elements of grant program planning, and a risk management plan will be developed and documented during the program planning process.
 The plan will address general and program specific risks for the grant program, from planning to evaluation.
-This activity is to be undertaken in accordance with the department’s Enterprise risk management framework.
+A risk-based approach will also be applied to performance management and assurance activities of all grant programs.

-6. Recording and reporting
+7. Recording and reporting

-QGrants, Grants Management System, Content Manager and SAP are ECEI systems for recording, administering and reporting grant programs and expenditure.
+QGrants, EdGrants Online, Content Manager, Survey Manager and SAP are EC systems for recording, administering and reporting grant programs and expenditure.
 These systems complement the grants management framework approach and support the delivery of effective grant management functions.

-7. Monitoring and review
+8. Monitoring and review

-The grants management approach is to be reviewed at least every three years to ensure it continues to meet departmental needs and requirements.
+The grants management framework approach is to be reviewed at least every three years to ensure it continues to meet departmental needs and requirements.
 Information to inform the review may include:

-• grant program evaluations;
+• grant program evaluations

-• survey results from grant applicants and recipients;
+• survey results from grant applicants and recipients

-• internal or external review or evaluations; and
+• internal or external review or evaluations

 • any changes in policy, legislation or organisational structure.